AbbasNdop/Planning/Planning Phase.md

    - Create a network topology diagram for better visualization and planning

-A: Step by Step Guide on how to Perform Network Infrastructure Setup.
+A: Step-by-step Guide on how to Perform Network Infrastructure Setup.

  1. Creating a Resource Group
 - Name: ReVMspinUpAZ